cmg-york/istardt/docs/xml_deserialization_system.md

 IStarUnmarshaller coordinates the unmarshalling process:
 - Creates and configures a Jackson XmlMapper with custom settings
-- Registers the IStarTModule containing all custom deserializers
+- Registers the IStarDTXModule containing all custom deserializers
 - Clears the ReferenceResolver before processing a new file
 - Converts XML to domain objects using Jackson
 - Processes references after deserialization

 The key method `unmarshalToModel` demonstrates the two-phase approach: first parsing XML to create objects, then processing references to establish relationships between them.

-### 3.4 IStarTModule
+### 3.4 IStarDTXModule

-IStarTModule is a Jackson module that registers all custom deserializers:
+IStarDTXModule is a Jackson module that registers all custom deserializers:
 - Extends Jackson's SimpleModule
 - Registers deserializers for all domain model classes
 - Maps XML elements to their corresponding deserializers